samuelgfeller/slim-example-project/docs/naming-convention.md

 and being able to feed them with many different data and expected values.
 E.g. Asserting that validation exception occurs with a specific error message and behaviour.

-Case provider MUST end with `CaseProvider.php`.
+Case provider MUST end with `CaseProvider.php` and be in the folder of their module name which is in the folder "Provider".

+### Fixtures
+Unlike providers, fixtures are only used in integration tests.
+Therefore, they can be stored inside the integration test case bundle folder in a "Fixture" sub folder (e.g. `tests\Integration\User\Fixture`).
+Fixtures MUST end with `Fixture.php`.

 ## Database
 * Database and table names MUST be all lower case and words separated by underscores